 Septic systems filter wastewater through soil, which removes most viruses, bacteria, and some nutrients.
-However, it cannot remove all contaminants such as medicines, cleaning products, and potentially harmful chemicals.
+However, they are not as efficient as municipal wastewater treatment plants at removing all contaminants, including pharmaceuticals, cleaning products, potentially harmful chemicals, and nutrients such as nitrogen and phosphorus.
+It is also important to note that septic systems are not monitored regularly like wastewater treatment plants, so it is important to keep an eye out for potential issues.
 If untreated wastewater surfaces in the yard, it may run-off through rainfall and be carried into local streams, lakes, or rivers near your home and contaminate them.